Skip to content

 Preparation#

-For both variants we need two age keypairs.
+For all variants we need two age keypairs.
 One for local use and one for ArgoCD.

 1